noloader/cryptopp-autotools/README.md

 The initial `Makefile.am` and `configure.ac` were shamelessly ripped from Debian.
 Many thanks to László Böszörményi for his work on the files and allowing us to use them as a starting point.

 The Autotools files are currently a work in progress.
+The head notes in `configure.ac` and `makefile.am` list some outstanding items.
 Please feel free to make pull requests to fix problems.

 # Workflow
 The general workflow is clone Wei Dai's crypto++, add Autotools as a submodule, and then copy the files of interest into the Crypto++ directory: